 The importance of selecting an experienced estate planning attorney is the moral of this story.

 If the grandfather came to a skilled estate planning attorney and indicated his desire to leave assets to his grandchildren, the attorney will know the importance of inquiring about his intentions regarding possible future unborn grandchildren and any other possible contingencies to the issue.

 The goal of any skilled estate planning attorney is to draft a solid, concrete instrument in order to avoid possible disputes or questions about the testator’s intentions down the line.

-By including clear language in his will in the case-in-point involving the grandfather referenced above, unnecessary tensions and conflicts among the parents and family wouldn’t likely been moot when the probate process initiated.
+By including clear language in his will in the case-in-point involving the grandfather referenced above, unnecessary tensions and conflicts among the parents and family would’ve likely been moot when the probate process was initiated.